-- > 3.1.2 Development in non-urban areas maintains the integrity of areas with significant biodiversity values. - > 3.1.3 In urban areas, impacts from development on areas with significant biodiversity values, where they cannot be avoided, are offset in accordance with established policies, codes and frameworks. - > 3.1.4 The values of regional biodiversity networks are protected for the long-term through improved ecological connectivity, enhanced habitat extent and condition, and rehabilitation of degraded areas.
+- 3.1.2 Development in non-urban areas maintains the integrity of areas with significant biodiversity values. - 3.1.3 In urban areas, impacts from development on areas with significant biodiversity values, where they cannot be avoided, are offset in accordance with established policies, codes and frameworks. - 3.1.4 The values of regional biodiversity networks are protected for the long-term through improved ecological connectivity, enhanced habitat extent and condition, and rehabilitation of degraded areas.

 The proposed camp site has been designed and located to ensure minimal impacts upon ecological processes.
-As demonstrated in the submitted ecological report, the site will be rehabilitated and returned to its existing state following the completion of the mine construction process.
+As demonstrated throughout the submitted development application documentation and the EIS data, the site will be rehabilitated and returned to its existing state following the completion of the rail corridor construction process.

-The proposed construction camp will have no impact upon the local ecological connectivity and immediate habitat represents a very small footprint area.
-The site is located with an existing cattle grazing area and is not considered to possess any significant environmental values that cannot be fully restored when the use ceases.
+The proposed construction camp will have no impact upon the local ecological connectivity and the immediate habitat given the relatively small footprint area.
+The site is located with an existing cattle grazing area and is not considered to possess any significant environmental values that cannot be fully restored when the temporary use ceases.